 Since its inception, The Kiss has been regularly putting out self-made releases, with the EP Dating Aphrodite (2008) and the albums Worst Case Scenarios (2009) and The Dummy Family (2011) among them.
 However, it was with its debut album How The Mighty Have Fallen (2012) that The Kiss found an unique voice.
 Fully produced by Trello, the album bases its sound on long-winded ambient/jazzy suites and unravels with no sense of urgency but employing signature changes, breakdowns, drone sections, distortion and hummed vocals reminiscent of Bark Psychosis.
 Letting go of the political themes a little, the album has a bitter existentialist vibe this time.

-After a two year long gap, The Kiss That Took A Trip returns with Electroforest (2014) and its little brother Electroforest (By Night) (2015), loosening a lot of tension on the listener and making an album that recaptures much of the essential sense of melody found in earlier works, while still keeping the epic scope and adventurous nature of the previous album, coming out of the other side of the tunnel with a "best of both worlds" effort, but with its own internal logic.
+After a two year long gap, The Kiss That Took A Trip returned with Electroforest (2014) and its little brother Electroforest (By Night) (2015), loosening a lot of tension on the listener and making an album that recaptured much of the essential sense of melody found in earlier works, while still keeping the epic scope and adventurous nature of the previous album, coming out of the other side of the tunnel with a "best of both worlds" effort, but with its own internal logic.
 The record is built in a subtle triptych structure and features the boldest use of vocals found on a work by The Kiss, even to the point of putting them in the forefront or having them from beginning to end, like in standard pop songs.